Bg

 A:

 This will vary depending on your child’s typical morning rise time.
-If your baby usually wakes at 7:00 AM and you want them to get at least 10 hours of sleep throughout the night, you’ll want to ensure they are up from their last nap by 6:30 PM.
-It’s often better to offer an earlier bedtime than to offer an additional nap and a later bedtime.
+If your baby’s usual wake-up time is 7:00 AM and you want them to get at least 10 hours of sleep throughout the night, you’ll want to ensure they are up from their last nap by 6:30 PM.
+It’s typically better to offer an earlier bedtime than a 5th nap and a later bedtime.

 Q: Can a 4 month old nap too long?